 7. Listen to your child.
 Trust that your child knows when she is hungry and full.

 8. Don’t pressure, praise, reward, trick or punish.
-Children want to be independent will not eat well if they feel pressure.
+Children who want to be independent will not eat well if they feel pressure.
 Allow your child to decide if or how much she will eat from the foods offered.
 Trust that she will eat if she is hungry.

 9. Try, try again.
 Continue offering new foods even if your child has said no to them before.
 Offer these foods on different days, at different meals and in different recipes.
 It can take as many as 10 times for a child to try a food and like it.
 Don’t give up!